 Immigrants may not know what they're getting into when they immigrate.
 They may assume they'll live like before in their Old World, only they'll be richer.
 In fact, the American way of life including personal freedom, individual equality, and desire for wealth and status can undermine traditional family structures and gender codes, esp. women's assumed subordination or inferiority.

 The immigrant narrative is the central story of the American experience, one whose norms define the variations in our multicultural landscape, even when the immigrant narrative is not operative as with minority groups like Native Americans, African Americans, and (to some degree) Mexican Americans.

 The immigrant narrative differs most from the minority narrative in the former's voluntary nature.
-In brief, minority ethnic groups like Native American Indians and African Americans (and Mexican Americans in the U.S. Southwest) come into contact with the USA's dominant culture involuntarily, making them resistant to assimilation.
+In brief, minority ethnic groups like Native American Indians and African Americans (and Mexican Americans in the U.S. Southwest) come into contact with the USA's dominant culture involuntarily, making them resist assimilating to the culture that conquered, kidnapped, or otherwise exploited them.
 In contrast, immigrant groups by voluntarily coming to the USA implicitly subscribe to assimilation to its dominant culture.

 from American Immigrant Literature: Objective 2.
 Dynamics, variations, and stages of the immigrant narrative.

 o No single text tells the whole story of immigration, but the larger narrative is always implicit.

 o Most Americans are broadly conscious of the immigrant narrative’s prominent features and values.

 o Examples with variations are provided by any ethnic group whose people write about move and adapting to America: Irish, Italians, Chinese, Salvadorans, Puerto Ricans, Mexicans, Filipinos, Japanese, Ukrainians, modern Nigerians, Vietnamese, Germans, Hindu, Pakistani . . . a list too numerous and growing ever to complete!